Updated: Aug 30

 Jay: What are some of your favorite music albums and why?
 Did any of them influence your drummer background?

 Andrew: Public Enemy's In Fear Of A Black Planet, Tribe Called Quest Midnight Marauders, Van Halen's 1984, and Kendrick's Good Kid Mad City.
-ALL of them influenced the drumming background for sure!
+All of them influenced the drumming background for sure!
 My father was the primary influence on my drumming.
 I used to just sit and watch my dad as a child and then one day I picked up the sticks.
 The rest was history.

-Jay: Recently, you and two other producers, Mack Powers and Nate Harlan, had a collaborative song picked up for the newest Tetris Beat game.
+Jay: You and two other producers, Mack Powers and Nate Harlan, had a collaborative song picked up for the newest Tetris Beat game.
 Congrats to Mack and Nate by the way.
 I wanted to bring that up to talk about the importance of sync licensing.
 A music synchronization license, or "sync" for short, is a music license granted by the holder of the copyright of a particular composition, allowing the licensee to synchronize ("sync") music with a visual media output.
 In that case, it would be the Tetris game (check out the video on Andrew's Instagram of the song on Tetris).
 Other examples involve the likes of movies, films, and website music just like how MySpace had music playing on people’s profiles back in the day.

 What sync licensing can do is generate residual royalties for indie artists.
 The money can come in the form of a performance royalty every time a certain composition gets moved to a secondary market or if it gets a rerun on a TV show for example [read more on sync licensing].
 How do you feel about the importance of sync licensing?